 By state law, the College is prohibited from furnishing free textbooks or supplies to students.
 These items may be purchased in the College Bookstore.
-Textbook information is available from www.
-OxnardCollegeBookstore.com.
+Save Your Receipts!
+No Refunds After Late Registration!

 Non-mandatory Fees

 Non-mandatory fees are the same whether the student takes day or evening classes, is full time or part time, and has resident, nonresident or international residency.
 Fees are paid at the Student Business Office.